 - Loan Agreement

 Your loan agreement, or Retail Installment Sales Contract (RISC), is the document signed at the time of purchase.
 This document is prepared in three parts: the white copy is for the lender; the yellow copy is for the dealership; and the pink copy is for the borrower.
-The document can be over-sized.
+The document is usually over-sized.

-The reverse side of the agreement will state additional terms of the loan agreement such as, how payments are computed, agreement to make payments as scheduled, maintain insurance on the vehicle, and what options the lender has if the borrower defaults on these terms.
+The reverse side of the agreement will state additional terms of the loan agreement such as, how payments are computed, the agreement to make payments as scheduled, maintain insurance on the vehicle, and the options for the lender if the borrower defaults on these terms.

 - Notice of Intent to Sell Property